ryanatkn/gro/contributing.md

 So Gro sits in a pre-alpha limbo.
 For other reasons too - things may change dramatically and I don't want the friction of breaking external users.
 I value your time too!!

+Also, Gro can't work for everyone's needs and still be Gro.
+I'm trying to make it flexible, and I welcome pointers on improving the usefulness of the software gracefully, but I also can't guarantee that Gro will work for your use cases.
+SvelteKit and Vite are more general-purpose tools.
+I expect we'll see more kits/metaframeworks that suit needs out of Gro's scope.

 In summary, this free software is
 [free as in puppy](https://twitter.com/GalaxyKate/status/1371159136684105728),